zenOSmosis/karma-jasmine-typescript-boilerplate/README.md

 ## Troubleshooting

-Playwright tests are not automatically cleaning up after themselves.
-If you're on a Unix-type system (i.e. Mac or Linux) try running the following:
+If Playwright tests happen to not automatically clean up after themselves and you're on a Unix-type system (i.e. Mac or Linux) try running the following:

 ```sh
 $ sudo killall Playwright